oroinc/documentation/commerce/user_guide/payment/payment_providers_overview/paypal.rst

 PayPal is a fast, safe and reliable online global payment system that offers an easy online payments for businesses and individuals.

-Configure :ref:`PayPal integration <sys--integrations--manage-integrations--paypal-payflow-gateway>` to enable PayPal payment methods on the checkout.
+Configure the :ref:`PayPal Payflow Gateway / PayPal Payment Pro <sys--integrations--manage-integrations--paypal-payflow-gateway>` and the :ref:`PayPal Express <config-guide--payment--paypal-express>` integrations to enable PayPal payment methods on the checkout.

 OroCommerce supports integration with PayPal to offer the following payment methods: